 - Zest of 1 lemon

-- 1 (2-inch) knob fresh peeled ginger, minced or grated on a Microplane
+- 1 (2-inch) knob peeled fresh ginger, minced or grated on a

 Preheat oven to 250°F and adjust oven rack to center position.
 Season pork roast liberally with salt and pepper.
 In a small bowl, mix together smoked paprika, brown sugar, and garlic powder.
 Rub spice mixture all over pork.